-The Equality Act 2010 wording to cover discrimination by association or perception is in more general terms – it talks of discrimination or harassment ‘because of’ or ‘related to’ disability.
+The Equality Act 2010 wording to cover discrimination by association or perception does not say there needs to be some “association”.
+It talks of discrimination or harassment “because of” or “related to” disability.
 There were calls, including from the Equality and Human Rights Commission, for the legislation to be clearer in expressly mentioning discrimination by association and perception.
-The Government rejected an amendment to this effect in the House of Commons Committee (col 251-256, Public Bill Cttee, 16th June 2009 (link to UK Parliament website)).
-In doing so, the Solicitor General gave examples of instances, going beyond association and perception, that the Government intended the wider wording to cover:
+The Government rejected an amendment to this effect in the House of Commons Committee (col 251-256, Public Bill Cttee, 16th June 2009 (UK Parliament website)).
+In doing so, the Solicitor General gave examples of instances, going beyond association and perception, which the Government intended the wider wording to cover:

 “…The ‘because of’ turn of phrase in clause 13 is broad enough and is intended to be broad enough to cover much more than just cases in which the less favourable treatment is due to the victim’s association with someone who has the characteristic or because the victim is wrongly thought to have that characteristic.
 The formulation is intended to and does cover cases, for instance, of less favourable treatment because of a refusal to comply with instructions to discriminate.
 It is also intended and does cover a case in which someone is treated as if they had a protected characteristic that they neither have nor are perceived to have at the time.

 ‘Direct discrimination’ has a number of forms – a lot of different forms.
 Even after the Bill, what the definition covers will continue to evolve through the case law.
 That is really the point.
 We do not want, by specifying particular kinds of direct discrimination, to imply that we are excluding kinds of discrimination that might come about in a situation that we have simply not foreseen when setting out the clause.
 So, we favour what we see as a broad formulation.”